If you keep learning throughout your life you will not only be a better person you will be a happier one.

 Save the planet

 You can use what you learn to help yourself and your family as well as others and the whole planet.
-By learning self-sufficiency for instance you can save money and reduce your ecological footprint.
+Many community classes will save you money by teaching you self-sufficiency and well-being.
+By learning self-sufficiency you can reduce your ecological footprint.
 In the low-carbon world of the future there will be many skills that will help you sustain yourself such as:

 • Growing vegetables